 Back-end implementation guide (preview)

-This Microsoft Fabric developer sample repository serves as a starting point for building applications that require integration with various services, including Workload and Lakehouse.
+This Microsoft Fabric workload development sample repository serves as a starting point for building applications that require integration with various services, as well as integration with the Lakehouse platform.
 This guide helps you set up the environment and configure the necessary components to get started.
-This article outlines the key components and outlines their roles in the architecture.
+This article outlines the key components and their roles in the architecture.

 Frontend